angellbelger/Consulting-Criminal-BO/README.md

 # Consulting Criminal - BO

-This software was created with the intention of helping people who want to convert their grade to the international system, feel free to give suggestions or report a problem if there is.
+software developed to create criminal histories, and establish a database for queries.
 ***
 ## Steps
-- [x] Script
+- [ ] Script
 - [ ] No bug
 - [ ] Interface
 ***